What is Pelvic Health Physiotherapy?

 5. Sump pump – blood and lymphatic flow back to the heart

 Who would benefit from pelvic floor physiotherapy?

-We treat women of all ages, who may be suffering from the following conditions:
+We treat women and med of all ages, who may be suffering from the following conditions:

 Common Causes of Pelvic Floor Dysfunction